AdobeDocs/audience-manager-learn.en/help/web-implementation/dil/updating-to-dil-version-8-0-or-greater.md

 The following sections list steps and recommendations for updating to DIL 8.0 based on your implementation method:

-## Updating to DIL 8.0 in Adobe Experience Platform Launch {#updating-to-dil-in-experience-platform-launch}
+## Updating to DIL 8.0 in Adobe Experience Platform tags {#updating-to-dil-in-experience-platform-launch}

 Basic Steps for Updating to DIL 8.0

-1. If you are using pre-8.0 DIL, before you upgrade, go into the DIL configuration in the AAM extension, and take a note of any advanced options that you are using (to be used in a subsequent step)
+1. If you are using pre-8.0 DIL, before you upgrade, go into the DIL configuration in the AAM extension, and take a note of any advanced options that you are using (to be used in a subsequent step).
-1. Update your AAM extension to version 8.0 or greater
+1. Update your AAM extension to version 8.0 or greater.
-1. Verify that your Experience Cloud ID Service extension is version 3.3.0 or greater
+1. Verify that your Experience Cloud ID Service extension is version 3.3.0 or greater.
-1. For any deprecated methods/elements (like "[!DNL disableIDSyncs]") that were in your pre-8.0 AAM Extension or in custom code for DIL, enable the ECID methods in the ECID extension.
+1. For any deprecated methods/elements (like `disableIDSyncs`) that were in your pre-8.0 AAM Extension or in custom code for DIL, enable the ECID methods in the ECID extension.

-    1. (DIL) disableDestinationPublishingIframe -&gt; (ECID) disableIdSyncs
+    1. (DIL) `disableDestinationPublishingIframe` -&gt; (ECID) `disableIdSyncs`
-    1. (DIL) disableIDSyncs -&gt; (ECID) disableIdSyncs
+    1. (DIL) `disableIDSyncs` -&gt; (ECID) `disableIdSyncs`
-    1. (DIL) iframeAkamaiHTTPS -&gt; (ECID) dSyncSSLUseAkamai
+    1. (DIL) `iframeAkamaiHTTPS` -&gt; (ECID) `dSyncSSLUseAkamai`
-    1. (DIL) declaredId -&gt; (ECID) setCustomerIDs
+    1. (DIL) `declaredId` -&gt; (ECID) `setCustomerIDs`

-1. Publish the changes
+1. Publish the changes.

 >[!VIDEO](https://video.tv.adobe.com/v/23874/?quality=12)

 ## Updating to DIL 8.0 in Adobe DTM {#updating-to-dil-in-adobe-dtm}

 1. Update your AAM tool to version 8.0 or greater.
 This version setting is under the “General” section of the AAM tool.
-1. For any deprecated methods/elements (like "disableIDSyncs") that were in your pre-8.0 AAM Tool’s custom code for DIL, make note of them (so that you can add them to the ECID tool) and then remove them from the custom [!DNL DIL code] in the AAM tool.
+1. For any deprecated methods/elements (like `disableIDSyncs`) that were in your pre-8.0 AAM Tool’s custom code for DIL, make note of them (so that you can add them to the ECID tool) and then remove them from the custom [!DNL DIL code] in the AAM tool.
 1. Update your Experience Cloud ID Service extension to version 3.3.0 or greater
 1. Add the advanced options to the ECID tool that you removed from the AAM tool’s custom code.
 1. Publish the changes